deepakrkris/samplespring/README.md

 ## Service Manager

-The Service Manager is implemented as a Spring Boot application, more details on the requirements and implementation are in the `ServiceManager` folder.
-This implementation looks the core of the solution to identify services from params as a Set Intersection problem.
-There are various set intersection discussed like List, BitMap in the README.md of the ServiceManager project
+The Service Manager is implemented as a Spring Boot application, more details on the requirements and design are in the `ServiceManager` folder.
+This design looks at the solution to identify services from params as a `set intersection` problem.
+There are various set intersection algorithms discussed like List, BitMap in the README.md of the ServiceManager project

 `Build and start the Service Manager`

-- The service manager starts in port 9090, inventory service must be started for the service manager to start successfully
+- The service manager starts in port 9090 and is preconfigured with endpoints of the inventory harness.
+The inventory service must be started for the service manager to start successfully

 ```bash
 cd ServiceManager